Hüseyin Avni Bey

-Hüseyin Avni Bey (1875 - 13 August 1915) was the commander of the 57th Infantry Regiment of the Ottoman Army at the Battle of Gallipoli during which he led a counterattack that successfully stabilized the right flank of the Ottoman defences on the 25 April 1915.
+Hüseyin Avni Bey (1875 - 13 August 1915) was the commander of the 57th Infantry Regiment of the Ottoman Army at the Battle of Gallipoli during which he led a counterattack that successfully stabilized the right flank of the Ottoman defences on 25 April 1915.

 Early life

 Hüseyin Avni Bey was born in Manastir, Ottoman Empire (in the present day Bitola, North Macedonia) in 1875.
 At the time of his birth his father Ali Bey, was a District Governor.
 The family’s ancestors had originally settled at the beginning of the 15th century in what is today Alanya in southern Turkey.
 In the 1420s they joined the conquest of the Balkans led by Sultan Murad II and for their service were given land in Serbia.